fbpx

 Crystal Cave (Spring Valley, WI):

 Crystal Cave is located about an hour and a half from Rochester, Minnesota.
 Advertised as Wisconsin’s longest cave there are several options for tours.
 Open April through October.
 Daily hour-long tours are available throughout the summer months starting at 9:30 am through 4:00 pm Monday – Friday; 9:30 am to 5:00 pm Saturdays and Sundays.
 Certified Cave Guides will take you deep underground and you will learn about bats, cave geology, and the discovery of Crystal Cave on this one hour tour.
-The Admission price is $21.98 per Adult and Children 3-12 are $14.98. (under 2 are free)
+The Admission price is $21.98 for ages 13 and up; Children 3-12 are $14.98. (under 2 are free)

 My daughter toured this cave with her school.
 One of the highlights from her trip was seeing the coin walls.
 You’ll have to go discover those for yourself.
 Gem panning, a hiking trail, a gift shop, and a picnic area are other options of things to do on your trip.